 1. Pick a Niche

-The first thing that you need to do is to choose a niche.
+The first step in learning how to become an Instagram influencer is choosing a niche.
 You can’t be popular for everything, so its best to pick one thing you’re good at and knowledgeable in.

 Do you love making bentos?
 Do you love posting OOTDs?
 Or maybe you’re interested in Korean skincare?